What You Need to Know About Nurse Licensure Compact States

-Nursing students who graduate from our ABSN program and pass the NCLEX-RN in Utah, however, have a lot less hoops to jump through.
-Because not only is Roseman University a no waitlist nursing school, the Utah campus also resides in one of the 25 Nurse Licensure Compact states.
+Nursing students who claim a primary residence in Utah, graduate from our ABSN program and pass the NCLEX-RN in Utah, however, have a lot less hoops to jump through.
+Because the Utah campus resides in one of the 25 Nurse Licensure Compact states.

 Through the Nurse Licensure Compact, our Utah ABSN graduates only need one multistate license to practice in Utah or the 24 other compact states, without additional applications or fees.
 Keep in mind, you can take the NCLEX-RN in any state you want.
 Your results are sent directly to the BON where you applied for your authorization to test and licensure.